himanshusahu06/Kafka/Apache-Spark.md

 ### Apache Spark

+1. Fast and general engine for large data processing.
+2. Distributed processing of large data sets.
-1. Apache Spark is cluster computing framework.
+3. Cluster computing framework.
-2. It was built on top of Hadoop MapReduce.
+4. Built on top of Hadoop MapReduce.
-3. It extends the MapReduce model to efficiently use more types of computations which includes **stream processing**, **interactive queries**, **batch applications** and **iterative algorithm**.
+5. It extends the MapReduce model to efficiently use more types of computations which includes **stream processing**, **interactive queries**, **batch applications** and **iterative algorithm**.
-4. Spark was introduced by Apache Software Foundation for speeding up the Hadoop computational computing software process.
-5. Spark uses Hadoop in two ways – one is storage and second is processing.
+6. Spark uses Hadoop in two ways – one is storage and second is processing.
-6. Spark uses **in-memory cluster computing** that increases the processing speed of an application.
+7. Spark uses **in-memory cluster computing** that increases the processing speed of an application.
+8. Built around one concept - **RDD (Resilient Distributed Datasets)**

 #### Apache Spark Features

-1. **Speed** Spark helps to run an application in Hadoop cluster and upto 100 times faster in memory and upto 10 times faster when running on disk (possible by reducing number of read/write operations to disk).
+1. **Speed** Run Programs up to 100x times faster than Hadoop MapReduce in memory and 10x times faster on disk (possible by reducing number of r/w operations to disk).
 It stores the intermediate processing data in memory.

+2. **DAG (Directed Acyclic Graph)** optimizes workflows.

-2. **Advanced Analytics** Spark not only supports ‘Map’ and ‘reduce’.
+3. **Advanced Analytics** Spark not only supports ‘Map’ and ‘reduce’.
 It also supports SQL queries, Streaming data, Machine learning (ML), and Graph algorithms.

-3. Spark provides built-in APIs in Java, Scala, or Python.

 #### Spark Built on Hadoop